-- \ Computer Practice for Teachers is an elective module compulsory for students who do not have proven computer literacy based on prior study or diagnostic testing.
-Students who have the relevant computer literacy competence will be exempt from this module.
-Proof of the required competence (through prior learning) in the form of relevant supporting documents will have to be submitted with application transcripts by the student.
-Please note that students who do have the relevant competence and who would like to update their skills are also welcomed to register for this module. - \\ A Language Conversational module is compulsory for students who do not have the relevant competence in an African Language at conversational level.
+- EUC152 is compulsory for student who do not have proven computer literacy based on prior study or if diagnostic testing demonstrates a need to register for this module.
+Proof of the required competence (through prior learning) in the form of relevant supporting documents must be submitted by the student.
+Please note that students who do have the relevant competence and would like to still take this module are welcome to do so. - This module is compulsory for students who do not have the relevant competence in an African Language at conversational level.
 Students who have the relevant competence in an African Language at conversational level will be exempt from taking any one of the above modules at conversational level.
-Proof of the required competence (through prior learning) in the form of relevant supporting documents will have to be submitted by the student with application transcripts.
+Proof of the required competence (through prior learning) in the form of relevant supporting documents must be submitted by the student.

-NB: Please note the module credits for Computer Practice for Teachers and the Language Conversational module do not contribute to the total module credits of the programme.
+NB: Please note the module credits for End-User Computing and the Language Conversational module do not contribute to the total module credits of the programme.